 If your deck boards or squares are laid next to pebbles or gravel, opt for deck paint color in a tonal shade.
 The different textures of the materials will provide plenty of interest underfoot, so you needn’t be concerned that the effect will be bland.

 In this garden deck boards, deck squares and pebbles in bleached tones are a soft contrast to the vibrant green of foliage plants grown amongst them.

-You could take a similar tack as above, but painting the deck to co-ordinate its color with garden furniture instead.
+You could take a similar tack as above, but painting the deck to co-ordinate its color with garden furniture or deck railing ideas instead.
 Here, the palette is neutral for a calming ambience with pale wood furniture plus a light finish for the deck.